-Adobe Spark helps you create posters, social graphics, web stories, and animated videos, with music, images that slide in and out and a voice-over narration.
+Adobe Creative Cloud Express helps you create posters, social graphics, web stories, and animated videos, with music, images that slide in and out and a voice-over narration.

 Watch this teacher's video tutorial on how to use Adobe Spark below.

 IMPORTANT - you should UPLOAD the pictures as images, not paste them into a Drive Document or a Presentation.
 Then you will be able to connect your Google Drive to Adobe Spark and import images directly from Google Drive

 IMPORTANT - Google Drive and Adobe Spark will not recognize high resolution or live photos from iPhones that are .heic format.
 To change them to .jpg, screenshot them with your phone and use the screenshot version instead.

 For a Storyboard - for each slide, write down exactly what you will say, and what image will go with it.
 Proofread your vocabulary and grammar and practice your pronunciation.